decretist/Dissertation/Chapter2/chapter2o.md

 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22
-q.3, and C.29 q.1 are empty, and one, C.33 q.3, encapsulates a
-treatise on penance (*tractatus de penitentia*, abbreviated *de Pen.*) divided into seven distinctions.
+q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^tmp1] C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.

-The third part of the *Decretum* is a treatise on sacraments (*tractatus de consecratione*, abbreviated *de Cons.*) divided into five distinctions.[@winroth_making_2000, 5] The third part, *de Consecratione*, is problematic in several ways.
-That *de Cons.* is a very late addition is not in doubt---it is absent from all first-recension manuscripts, nor was it included in the earliest manuscripts of the more widely-circulated second-recension version of the *Decretum*, as indicated by glosses found in the Gt, Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."[^2o5]
+The third part of the *Decretum* is a treatise on sacraments (*de Consecratione*, abbreviated *de Cons.*) divided into five distinctions.[@winroth_making_2000, 5] That *de Consecratione* is a very late addition to the *Decretum* is not in doubt---it is absent from all first-recension manuscripts, nor was it included in the earliest manuscripts of the more widely-circulated second-recension version, as indicated by glosses found in the Gt, Pf, and Tr manuscripts describing Gratian's work as "principally divided into two parts."[^2o5]

 **[Move all discussion of d.a.c. and d.init. into Organization.
 Case statements or *themata* are a special case of *dicta* found